 It was demonstrated that ligation synthesis had significantly improved for producing complex and large peptides and APIs.
 In addition, it has to be noted that this approach is considered a green approach for peptide production.
 Hopefully, this method will play a vital role in peptide production on a large scale in the near future.

-Finally, refer to Figure 13 to better comprehend the advantages and disadvantages of the various sustainable methods for peptide synthesis.
+Finally, refer to Table 1 to better comprehend the advantages and disadvantages of the various sustainable methods for peptide synthesis.

 In this review, we showed that therapeutic peptides were alternatives to other chemical medicines due to their lower side effects.
 Therefore, peptide-based pharmaceuticals have been expanded in the recent decade.
 However, there are concerning issues as many harmful wastes are produced during peptide synthesis.
 The used resins, solvents, the protecting groups of amino acids, and coupling agents produce waste that may be unrecyclable.
 The design of sulfonic acid functionalized protecting groups opened a window to develop water-based methods of peptide synthesis that solve many problems.
 In addition, the development of methodologies for the formation of amide bonds may help improve the sustainability of peptide synthesis.